Montfort Castle: Siege of 1271 and Mamluk conquest

 In 1271, after most of the Crusader strongholds had fallen into Baibars' hands, the Mamluk leader himself besieged the castle using several military engineering battalions.
 After about three days of siege Baibars' troops took the rabad or faubourg, the next day the bashura or outer bailey fell, and on the fifteenth day the German defenders, which were still resisting in the keep, surrendered.
 Due to prior negotiations between Baibars and the Crusaders, the latter were allowed to leave the castle with all of their belongings and return to Acre.
 After the fall of that city in 1291, the Teutonic Knights made Venice their headquarters.

-The Mamluks then thoroughly demolished the castle over a period of twelve days.
+The Mamluks then thoroughly demolished (slighted) the castle over a period of twelve days.

 Adrian Boas blames the rapid fall of the castle on its weak geographical location and the unfinished outer works, while Nicholas Morton of Nottingham Trent University includes as factors Baibars' pillage of the Teutonic Order's estate and the weakened morale of the defenders after the fall in 1271 of three more military order castles.

 Architecture

 Topographically, a spur is a narrow ridge projecting from a larger hill.
 Built on this defensible feature, Montfort is a spur castle.
-The defences :) are concentrated at the most vulnerable eastern side where the spur joins the hip.
+The defences are concentrated at the most vulnerable eastern side where the spur joins the hip.
 On that sids face there are two ditches in front of a large D-shaped tower.
 The entrance to the castle is on the opposite side, with a smaller entrance tower guarding it.
 As the top of the spur is quite narrow, the main residential buildings are arranged in sequence between these two towers along the top of the ridge.
 Together with a western gate zwinger, these elements constitute the upper ward, or the castle proper.
 The outer ward, possibly unfinished by the time the castle fell in 1271, is delineated by the remnants of an outer defensive wall extending down the northern and western slopes.